Robert Martin (singer): Career

+In 1985-86 he toured with Michael McDonald.

 Since 1986, Martin has owned and operated his own studio and has diversified into programming, engineering, mixing, mastering and producing music for advertising, film and television.

-In 1986 he toured with Michael McDonald.

-In 1987 he performed on, arranged and coproduced the album American Soul Man for Wilson Pickett on Motown Records.
+In 1987 he performed on, arranged and co-produced the album American Soul Man for Wilson Pickett on Motown Records.

 Martin is a member of the group Banned From Utopia, a band of former Frank Zappa musicians dedicated to the interpretation of Zappa's music.
 It consists of: